FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Cake Cutting

-\begin{remark}[General valuations] The statement of \cref{thm:cake-cutting} regards the case of \emph{general} agents' valuations.
+\begin{remark}[Very general valuations] The statement of \cref{thm:cake-cutting} regards the case of \emph{very general} agents' valuations.
 Note that according to the definition of the problem in the beginning of the section, an agent has a possibly different valuation for each possible division of the cake.
 In this generality, the setting captures scenarios in which an agents' value for a piece is not necessarily the sum of her values for the subpieces that comprise the piece (i.e., the valuations are not necessarily \emph{additive}), or even where an agent's value for a piece could be smaller for her value for a subset of that piece (i.e., the valuations are not necessarily \emph{monotone}), and also scenarios that exhibit \emph{externalities}, as an agent might value differently two allocations that assign her the same piece.
 In several fair division textbooks (e.g., see \citep{robertson1998cake,brams1996fair}), the problem is typically presented for the case where the valuations are simply additive measures.
-On the other hand, the aforementioned existence proofs apply to the case of general valuations.
+On the other hand, the aforementioned existence proofs apply to the case of very general valuations.

 Ideally of course, we would like to obtain a FIXP-hardness result for the version of the problem with additive valuations, and this is in fact a major open problem in the literature of computational fair division.
-That being said, our FIXP-hardness result is in fact in line with the PPAD-hardness result of \citet{OR:DengQS2012} for the approximate version of the problem, which only holds for general valuations, or more precisely, for ordinal \emph{preferences} which do not even necessarily induce valuation functions.
-Besides, our focus in this paper is primarily establishing the FIXP-membership of interesting problems via our newly introduced technique in \cref{sec:OPT-gate}, and clearly the FIXP-membership result is stronger for the case that we consider, i.e., that of general valuations. \end{remark}
+That being said, our FIXP-hardness result is in fact in line with the PPAD-hardness result of \citet{OR:DengQS2012} for the approximate version of the problem, which only holds for very general valuations, in the same generality as we have defined them here.
+Besides, our focus in this paper is primarily establishing the FIXP-membership of interesting problems via our newly introduced technique in \cref{sec:OPT-gate}, and clearly the FIXP-membership result is stronger for the case that we consider, i.e., that of very general valuations. \end{remark}

 Before we proceed with the proof of \cref{thm:cake-cutting}, we remark that in \cref{sec:kkm}, we prove that the computational versions of several well-known topological lemmas and theorems, very much related to the cake cutting problem and its generalizations are also FIXP-complete.
 In particular, we show that the computational versions of the K-K-M lemma of \citet{FM:KnasterKM1929} that we mentioned above, its ``rainbow'' generalization due to \citet{IJGT:Gale1984}, as well as a ``rainbow'' generalization of Brouwer's fixed point theorem due to \citet{MP:Bapat1989} are also FIXP-complete.
 These results could be useful for showing FIXP-completeness for more general versions of the envy-free cake cutting problem, or other ``multi-label'' problems in fair division (e.g., see \citep{aharoni2020fractionally}).